 To this day, the Bangladeshis who work at the construction sites, factories, and plantations as coolies alongside the friends from Nepal, Myanmar, and Cambodia; are exploited for their manpower on heavy lifting work.

 The monthly wage is low, and the big part of the money has to be sent home, leaving only the leftover for food and transportation.
 Some are given a place to live in with no proper bed and bedding.

 In a worst case scenario, the poor workers are chained, beaten, and deprived of food.
 They are forced to work without getting paid at all.

 Many don’t get any leave days, while those that do can only get an actual rest for at least two days a month.

-The alternative is to make a run for it, but running is never an option because their passports and other travel documents are most often than not confiscated by the employers.
-Attempting to do so will only result in these foreign workers becoming undocumented and their presence in the country is considered illegal in the eye of the authorities.
+The alternative is to make a run for it, but running is never an option because their passports and other travel documents are more often than not confiscated by the employers.
+Attempting to do so will only result in these foreign workers becoming undocumented and their presence in the country considered illegal in the eye of the authorities.